byronka/minum/README.md

   include extra libraries if I needed, but I pretty much have all the basics handled.
 - It's a less difficult project to read and understand than major web frameworks.
 - [No magic](https://blog.codinghorror.com/the-magpie-developer/).
 There's no special
-  machinery running in the shadows, like is often with web frameworks using annotations or naming conventions.
+  machinery running in the shadows, like is typical with web frameworks using annotations or naming conventions.
 Everywhere is plain method calls, making the maintenance cheaper and less stressful.
 - [Well-documented throughout](https://hackaday.com/2019/03/05/good-code-documents-itself-and-other-hilarious-jokes-you-shouldnt-tell-yourself/), more
   supportive of long-term maintenance.
 I love being reminded